 An example of a Click-to-WhatsApp ad

-In 2024, Click-to-WhatsApp ads were estimated to generate around $10 billion in revenue.
+In 2025, Click-to-WhatsApp ads generated an estimated $12 billion in revenue, up from roughly $10 billion in 2024.
 However, this figure is attributed to Meta’s overall advertising business rather than WhatsApp’s own revenue.

 Click-to-WhatsApp ads play a critical role in monetizing WhatsApp’s massive user engagement.
 By positioning WhatsApp as a preferred channel for business-customer interactions, this ad format strengthens WhatsApp’s importance within Meta’s broader advertising strategy.